 - Holds the AV® Peer Review Rating from Martindale-Hubbell, its highest rating for ethics and legal ability

-Mr. Sheldon has been engaged in the private practice of law, concentrating in environmental law, for more than 25 years, primarily on behalf of business clients.
-Mr. Sheldon's environmental litigation experience includes the following:
+Harvey has been engaged in the private practice of law, concentrating in environmental law, for more than 25 years, primarily on behalf of business clients.
+Harvey's environmental litigation experience includes the following:

 - Established national precedent that CERCLA Section 107 cost recovery rights are available to potentially responsible parties for voluntary cleanup efforts.
 (Metropolitan Water Reclamation District v.
 North American Galvanizing and Coatings, Inc., 473 F.3d 824 (7th Cir.
 2007)).

 - Defending local Port District against CERCLA allegations of Waukegan Harbor pollution.

 - Defended FMC Naval Armaments facility in two major Superfund actions in Minnesota.
 The FMC foundry was allegedly the largest PRP and was allegedly responsible for a share reaching into tens of millions of dollars.
 Harvey obtained a 90 percent allocation reduction in contested proceedings over the toxicity of FMC’s foundry sands.

 - Defended Standard T Chemical Company, a former Montgomery Ward paint making subsidiary, from Superfund liability at the Midco sites (U.S. v Midwest Solvent Recovery, USDC Hammond).
 Harvey served as the lead negotiator on the steering committee, and successfully defended the client against alleged violation of Section 106 Orders.

 - Defended Outboard Marine Corporation against a multimillion-dollar state CERCLA claim concerning a landfill in Galesburg, Illinois, with alleged PCB and other waste.
 The matter was settled successfully.